-There’s no rhyme or reason as to what or why, but these dormant files have a tendency to slow down your system.
-As well, they can cause issues with updates.
+There’s no rhyme or reason for what or why, but these dormant files tend to slow down your system.
+They also can cause issues with updates.

 A factory reset is not as bad as it sounds.
 If you have an Android TV box, delete the Kodi app and reinstall the program from the Google Play Store.
 A fresh version of Kodi will install and you’ll be free to reinstall what you need.

 After doing a factory reset, consider limiting the number of add-ons you install on your system.

 Most add-ons perform the same or similar functionality and there’s no need for all of them at the same time.
 Keep your Kodi setup clean and fast by only installing what you actually need.